-Protestors Inspired By Charlottesville Clashes Tear Down And Vandalise Confederate Statues
+Protesters Inspired By Charlottesville Clashes Tear Down And Vandalize Confederate Statues

 Emboldened by the actions of white supremacists, activists have been vandalizing and tearing down Confederate monuments across the south of America.

-The crowd in Durham, South Carolina gathered at the Confederate Soldiers Monument and cheered as the statue tumbled down and crumpled like a tin can.
+The crowd in Durham, North Carolina, gathered at the Confederate Soldiers Monument and cheered as the statue tumbled down and crumpled like a tin can.

-The activists then spat on, kicked and defiled the heap of copper and bronze where it now lay unrecognizable on the ground in front of an old city courthouse.
+The activists then spat on, kicked, and defiled the heap of copper and bronze where it now lay unrecognizable on the ground in front of an old city courthouse.

 #BREAKING Protesters in #Durham topple confederate monument downtown pic.twitter.com/a3BNIavyxC